RaphielGang/raphielgang.github.io/paperplane/compose.md

 apt install docker
 ```

-!> For distros that doesn't ship docker-compose in the Package Repository (e.g : Debian), refer to https://docs.docker.com/compose/install/
+!> For distros which don't ship docker-compose in the Package Repository (e.g : Debian), refer to https://docs.docker.com/compose/install/

 !> Refer to your distro if yours isn't specified here.

 ### Configuration

 Read about configuration settings [here](/paperplane/initial?id=configuration).

-### Getting Session
+### Generating a Session file

 Read about generating a session file [here](/paperplane/initial?id=generating-a-session-file).

 ### Database